 Travelers feel safe - percent of public satisfied with transportation safety (pdf) Our current strategies for increasing perception of safety on Oregon's transportation system fall into two areas: education and visible police presence.
 Public opinion surveys show that for the previous three consecutive years, more Oregon travelers feel safe using our transportation system, now up to 79% in 2016.

 Employee safety - time loss injury rate per 100 ODOT employees (pdf) ODOT is committed to a safe and healthy workplace through continuous improvement in safety and workforce management practices, incident prevention strategies and compliance with all state and federal regulations.
 A comprehensive review of operations where workers are near moving equipment is underway.
-Changes in procedure and training will be implemented in 2015.
+Changes in procedure and training were implemented in 2015 and continue in 2016.

 Keeping people and the economy moving.

 Incident response - percent of lane blocking crashes cleared within 90 minutes (pdf) In 2015, ODOT cleared 80 percent of lane blocking crashes in under 90 minutes.
 Traffic incidents account for approximately 25 percent of the congestion on the highway system.

 Intercity passenger service - percent of communities of 2,500+ with intercity bus or rail passenger service (pdf) Viable transportation options are important for Oregonians.
 Intercity bus connections now exist for 94 percent of Oregon communities with a population of 2,500 or more.